-FIG IGURE 27-98-28: TABLE OF SECONDARY STREET FRONTAGE OPTIONS PARKING EDGE refer to FIGURE 27-98-29 YARD EDGE refer to FIGURE 27-98-30 0 Minimum Depth of Frontage The minimum depth of the frontage shall be 20 feet measured from existing curb.
-Minimum depths of components shall be met; additional areas shall be added to any component to meet the minimum overall depth.
-2 Street Buffer Minimum Depth: Street buffer width shall be a minimum of 6 feet wide.
-Tree Plantings: A minimum of one tree for every 300 square feet of buffer shall be provided, spaced evenly or informally.
+FIG FIGURE 27-98-28: TABLE OF SECONDARY STREET FRONTAGE OPTIONS PARKING EDGE refer to FIGURE 27-98-29 YARD EDGE refer to FIGURE 27-98-30 0 Minimum Depth of Frontage The minimum depth of the frontage shall be 20 feet measomponents shall be met; additional areas shall be added Charles Duff Minimum Depth: Street buffer width shall be a minimum of 6 feet wide.
+Tree Plantings: A minimum of one tree for every 300 square feet of buffer shall be provided, spaced evenly or 2 Street Buffer informally.
 Grade: Grade changes may be accommodated within the street buffer with slopes no greater than 1 ft of rise in 4 ft run.
 Retaining walls may be incorporated to meet these grades, but shall be no taller than 3 feet.
 3 Sidewalk A minimum 6 foot wide sidewalk is required and may meander between trees.
 4 Bicycle Facilities Shared, on-street bicycle facilities 6 Yard Treatment A minimum 8' screen is required between parking and the sidewalk.
 The screen shall include a canopy tree every 30 feet of frontage, spaced evenly or informally, and a double row of shrubs, minimum 24" in height and width at maturity, staggered and spaced 24" on center.
-A minimum 5' deep landscape yard is required, with minimum of 30 shrubs, perennials, and/or grasses every 500 square feet of yard area.
+A minimum 5' deep landscape yard is required, with a minimum of 30 shrubs, perennials, and/or grasses for every 500 square feet of yard area.
 6 Building & Parking Location Refer to Article II.
 Zoning Districts for setback line or 27-105 Building Types for Secondary Frontage Options requirements for allowable widths of parking along the frontage and required building facades along the frontage.